PeerMeHQ/know/daos/actions.md

 ## Tickets

 Tickets solve the challenge of managing 'centralized' data in a decentralized fashion, through the proposal & voting processes you already know.
-Tickets allow you to e.g. manage info about your Fellowship like its name, description, social links & more.
+Tickets allow you to e.g. manage info about your Peering like its name, description, social links & more.